Lecture Capture at MSU - FAQ

 Is this limited to capturing lectures?

-No, you can capture anything you can do on a computer screen, for any length of time, with or without audio.
+No, you can capture anything you can do on a computer screen, for any length of time, with or without audio, including videos, walkthroughs, software or website demonstrations, and annotated images or drawings such as artwork, maps, scientific or mathematical formulas.